 The Texas Superstar Award and $5,000 prize went to Trinity Tube in second place, and the Texas Rising Star Award and $2,500 prize went to Tano Pharmaceuticals in third place.
 Two James D. Pippin Veteran Entrepreneurship Awards and $1,000 prizes each went to Underdog Supplements and Tano Pharmaceuticals.
 The award for Health Innovation and $5,000 prize went to Longhorn Life Sciences.
 The winner of the Technology Commercialization Award and the $10,000 prize went to Trinity Tube.
 The E. Craig Nemec Elevator Challenge Award and $1,000 prize are given to the three best elevator pitches.
 The three winners were Longhorn Life Sciences, Tano Pharmaceuticals, and Green Credit Exchange.

-Save the date for the Fall 2023 TVL Investment Competition happening on Friday, December 8.
-Details coming soon!
+The Fall 2023 TVL Investment Competition is happening on Friday, December 8.
+The application deadline is Sunday, November 27.
+Apply now!

 TVL Startup Fellows gain experience in a variety of industries and roles while simultaneously building their expertise and networks.
 They work on projects that reinforce classroom learning, allowing them to bridge the gap between their career aspirations and their current skill set.
 In addition to their project work, TVL Startup Fellows enjoy access to a range of resources, including guest speakers, seminars, opportunities to network, and connections to mentors from members of the JBTVL Advisory Board.